adithyasankar47/Cpp_DSA_programs/README.md

 This repo contains solutions DSA(Data Structures and Algorithms) questions solved using **C++**

 - The questions are taken from _GeeksForGeeks_ and _LeetCode_
+- Folders have been created for ease of checking a particular topic
 - The questions and their solutions have been seggregated into _easy_, _medium_ and _hard_ category.

 The links to the questions and a short summary is provided as a comment at the top of each question.
 You might find multiple answers to some questions.
 The first answer is done using the first approach that came to my mind, like a brute force approach.
 Better approaches, i.e with better time and space complexity, mostly using a different algorithm are also included to some questions.
 I added them after stumbling upon efficient solutions on the internet.